BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 - Slow startup times.
 Over the years they've worked to speed it up but if you run Gradle a lot, the startup time becomes annoying.
 In contrast, `make` is extremely fast.
-Even all the build tools I've created in Python are quick by comparison.
+Even all the build tools I've created in Python can often finish in the time it takes Gradle to start.

 - It's not that easy to discover Gradle's abilities, and there are so many abilities that you often don't know what's possible or what might already